Victorian Apartments: History

 Seattle Landmark under the name Victorian Row Apartments.
 It was added to the National Register of Historic places on December 18, 1990 as Seattle's only remaining unaltered pre-1900 structure of its type.

 Architecture

 The building is a modest rendering of the Late Victorian style, but was more distinguished than some other low and mid range accommodations in the area.
 The building is rectangular, approximately 60 feet by 113 feet, two stories high.

 Only the west facade adds flair to the structure, where six square two-story windows and three porches project out from the wall, each topped by a gable roof with fish scale shinglework.
 The porches feature spindlework friezes and turned posts.

 Restoration

 The building had deteriorated by the 1980s.
 In 1990, Historic Seattle, a preservation and development agency, with the help of federal tax credits, rehabilitated the building to create 14 units of affordable housing.
-The property is now owned and operated by Historic Seattle, and managed by Bellwether Housing.
+The property was owned and operated by Historic Seattle and managed by Bellwether Housing until November 24, 2025, when the Seattle Chinatown International District Preservation and Development Authority (SCIDpda) took over ownership and management.